Uso1and/ToDoRestApi/README.md

 To run tests:

 go test -v ./...

-Tests use test_todo database (configured in GitHub Action
+Tests use test_todo database (configured in GitHub Action).